Highlights. Optimized delivery is a growing concern in e-commerce as 74% of online shoppers expect delivery within two (2) days.

 eCommerce Delivery Tracking

-Studies show delivery tracking and notification options has a powerful impact on customer satisfaction.
+Studies show delivery tracking and notification options have a powerful impact on customer satisfaction.

 • 73% of consumers want to be able to track orders throughout delivery.